Daniel-Boll/rq565-converter/README.md

   - [X] Add the magic number to the .rq565 file
   - [X] Add a parser for the buffer
     - [X] TryInto or Into
+- [X] Add a augment option to decode
 - [ ] Render the image in a screen

 # Objetivo